From Seed to Sanctuary: Growing a Garden That Supports Your Local Pollinators

 Seasonal Management

-• Spring: The Big Bloom Kickoff
+- Spring: The Big Bloom Kickoff

 Spring is like the grand opening of your pollinator paradise.
 It’s time to roll up your sleeves and get planting!
 Focus on introducing new flowers and prepping your garden beds.
 Think of it as setting up the buffet for the year.
 Don’t forget to tidy up any winter leftovers to give your new plants a fresh start.
-Your pollinators will be buzzing with excitement!
+Your pollinators will be buzzing with excitement! - Summer: The Maintenance Marathon

 Summer is all about keeping the party going.
 Maintain those beautiful blooms by deadheading spent flowers and ensuring your plants stay hydrated.
 Set up a little “watering hole” for thirsty bees and butterflies.
 Mow the lawn, but leave some wild patches—pollinators love those untamed areas.
-Consider it your garden’s version of a spa day.
+Consider it your garden’s version of a spa day. - Fall: The Final Flower Frenzy

 As the days get shorter, it’s time to think about the last hurrah for your pollinators.
 Plant late-blooming flowers like asters and goldenrods to give them the energy boost they need before winter.
 Rake up the leaves, but leave a few piles as cozy hideaways.
-It’s like providing a warm blanket for your garden guests.
+It’s like providing a warm blanket for your garden guests. - Winter: The Clean-Up Crew

 Winter may seem quiet, but it’s your planning season.
 Clean up dead plants, but leave some standing stems for nesting sites.
 Think of it as tidying up after a big bash.
 Dream up new ideas for next year’s garden, and maybe even start a few seeds indoors.
 Your pollinators will appreciate the effort when spring rolls around again.